codefresh-io/docs.codefresh.io/_docs/incubation/arm-support.md

 ## Enabling ARM support

-To run ARM pipeline in Codefresh, [open a free account]({{site.baseurl}}/docs/getting-started/create-a-codefresh-account/) and then [contact sales](https://codefresh.io/contact-sales/) in order to enable ARM support.
+To run ARM pipelines in Codefresh, [open a free account]({{site.baseurl}}/docs/getting-started/create-a-codefresh-account/) and then [contact sales](https://codefresh.io/contact-sales/) in order to enable ARM support.

 Once approved, your build environment will move to an ARM cluster, and therefore *all* your builds will be ARM enabled.
 This means that if you also want to keep using the normal Linux/x86 builds, it is best to create a second Codefresh account just for trying ARM support.